rust-lang/rust/src/doc/rustc-dev-guide/src/chalk-overview.md

   * `forall<T> { ... }` is represented in the code using the [`Binders<T>`
     struct][binders-struct].

-This is the phase where we encode the rules of the trait system into logic.
-For example, if we have:
+Lowering is the phase where we encode the rules of the trait system into logic.
+For example, if we have the following Rust:

 ```rust,ignore
 impl<T: Clone> Clone for Vec<T> {}
 ```

-We generate:
+We generate the following program clause:

 ```rust,ignore
 forall<T> { (Vec<T>: Clone) :- (T: Clone) }